 Ben is a University of Florida alum with a background in construction management.
 Having a passion for building, whether it is with lumber and screws or investing into the lives of people, he is excited about developing the next generation of laborers at Georgia Tech.

-Lloyd works in Information Technology and has served with the Navigators since 1981.
-He is associate staff with the military focusing on ethnic initiatives and is an active AFAM network member developing disciple maker leaders.
+Lloyd works in Information Technology and has served with The Navigators since 1981.
+He is a member of the Atlanta Workplace Ministry Team and is an active AFAM network (African American network) member developing disciplemaker leaders.

 Gloria is a high school teacher with a Masters in Math Education.
 She enjoys evangelism and encouraging women in their walk with Christ.

 Chris and Johana Miller have been married since 2008 and have three wonderful children.
-Chris has been a college pastor for a church in Texas for the past nine years, which involved everything from discipling Collegiates on being leaders among their peers, to training families to co-labor in discipling Collegiates in the city while also being involved in campus activities.
+Chris was a college pastor for a church in Texas for nine years, which involved everything from discipling collegiates on being leaders among their peers, to training families to co-labor in discipling collegiates in the city while also being involved in campus activities.
 Another part of Chris’ joy of discipleship is taking students overseas for mission work to such places as Spain, China, Kenya, and Austria.
 Over the past nine years, Chris and Johana have done premarital counseling for couples that have come through the college ministry or have joined the church at a later time.
 It’s been a joy for the Millers to share the good news of the gospel through God’s plan for marriage.
-Johana has a wonderful gift of loving young ladies one at a time while making each woman feel comfortable in how God as uniquely created her.
+Johana has a wonderful gift of loving young ladies one at a time while making each woman feel comfortable in how God has uniquely created her.

 Scott and Marion have lived in East Asia and ministered with East Asian college students.
-Scott loves vulnerable one-on-one sharing from the heart with whoever God brings his way.
-Marion’s interest in East Asia launched with a major in anthropology, serving on the Navs East Asia Task Force, and getting a masters in ESL.
-Missions has been worked out in the context of raising our 4 children and now 5 grandchildren.
-She especially has a passion for living among the lost and pre-evangelism, hospitality, and discipling and mentoring young women.
+Scott loves vulnerable one-on-one sharing from the heart with whomever God brings his way.
+Marion’s interest in East Asia was launched with a major in anthropology, serving on The Navigators East Asia Task Force, and getting a Masters in ESL.
+Missions has been worked out in the context of raising their 4 children and now 5 grandchildren.
+Marion especially has a passion for living among the lost and pre-evangelism, hospitality, and discipling and mentoring young women.

 Melynda’s interest in other cultures began when she moved to Asia as the daughter of missionaries when she was a child.
 After graduating from an international high school in Taiwan, she earned a mass communication degree from the University of Montevallo, then worked for six years as a digital journalist for a TV station in Birmingham, AL. She likes to meet people from different backgrounds and practice hospitality.
-Dennis and Melynda are expecting their first child in April.
+Dennis and Melynda have two children, Samuel and Timothy.

 Prior to joining staff with The Navigators, Christine received a Civil Engineering degree from Georgia Tech and worked for Samaritan’s Purse in Water, Sanitation, and Hygiene programming overseas.
 Christine spent almost four years as Navigators collegiate staff at Xavier University before moving back to Atlanta with her husband, Daniel.
-Christine strongly believes in the power of one-on-one discipleship and is excited to serve The Navigators in both office administration and Georgia State University campus ministry.
+Christine spent two years in a split role of both office administration and Georgia State University campus ministry.
 She currently serves The Navigators as Atlanta City Administrator and Operations Manager.